JayRovacsek/INFT3960-Public/README.md

-# INFT3960-Public
+# INFT3970-Public
-A public copy of our INFT3960 Solution
+A public copy of our INFT3970 Solution (University of Newcastle)

 # Credits
 Credits to the team: